19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Birdfolk.md

-# Birdfolk (Avinea)
+# Birdfolk

 ## Winged

-Avinea have wings on their back for short distances.
+Birdfolk have wings on their back for short distances.
 They can fly up to their [Movement](../../Game%20Procedures/Combat/Movement.md) on their [Turn](../../Game%20Procedures/Core%20Procedures/Turn.md) and then fall to the ground.

 ## Old Age